-Registration authorities perform services for subscribers.
-They may be individuals, companies and organisational units having no legal personality, upon signing an applicable agreement with EuroCert.
-Registration authorities supervised by EuroCert cannot accredit other registration authorities.
+RAs may be natural and legal persons and organisational units having no legal personality, upon signing an agreement with EuroCert on cooperation in providing trust services.

+RAs which are supervised by EuroCert cannot accredit other RAs.

-Registration authorities represent the EuroCert in contacts with subscribers and act within the scope of authorisation given by the EuroCert, including:
+RAs represent the EuroCert in contacts with subscribers and act within the scope of authorisation given by the EuroCert, including:

-- a) accepting certificate application,

-- b) confirming identity of subscribers and their eligibility to receive certificates,

-- c) signing agreements with subscribers,

-- d) creating certification requests which are submitted to certification authority,

-- e) delivering certificates to subscribers.
+- a) collecting and accepting certificate applications, - b) verification of subscribers' identity, - c) signing agreements with subscribers, - d) creating certification requests which are submitted to the CA, - e) delivering certificates along with an smart card to subscribers, - f) accepting and processing revocation, suspension or unsuspension requests, - g) registration of subscribers who use time-stamping service.